Waidd/elasticmongoose/README.md

 });
 ```

 The options are defined by the type and the index.
 But once more, if you have specified a default index in the initialization part, you do not have to give it again.
-The type can be unique or an array of type.
+The type can be unique or an array of types.

 ```javascript
 options = {